Soft Scale Insects Identification Guide

 Coccidae

-Soft scale insects are small, dome-shaped sap feeders that attach to plant stems and leaves.
-They produce sticky honeydew that leads to sooty mold, weakening ornamental trees, shrubs, and houseplants across North America.
+Soft scale insects are small, sap-feeding pests that attach to plant stems and leaves.
+They produce sticky honeydew that promotes sooty mold growth, and heavy infestations can weaken trees, shrubs, and houseplants.

 Taxonomy